 This programme is open to all Dutch students who have a HAVO diploma or a promotional VWO 4 report.
-In addition, all students need to be fluent in spoken and written English.
+In addition, all students need to be fluent in spoken and written English and take Dutch Language and Literature.

 IB diploma programme subject choice overview